ArmaniKorsich/Edge-Lit-Clock/README.md

 ### Operation

+To turn the device on, set the 'POWER' piano switch on the bottom right of the PCB to the UP position.

+To turn the alarm on, set the 'ALARM_SET' piano switch to the UP position.

-The three potentiometer on the device control the Red, Green, and Blue color channels of the LEDs.
+The three potentiometers on the device control the RED, GREEN, and BLUE color channels of the LEDs.

+Pressing the Photoresist_Set button will toggle tracking ambient brightness.
+When set, the device will lower the brightness of its LEDs to 20% in a fully d ark room.

 ## Schematics